cheeseyhub/Interactive-quran-wallpaper/readme.md

 3. Then re-enter the file path into the lively wallpaper.

-## About Version 1
-  It is a version without a slider, cover, and you would have to click through all the pages.

 ## About Version 2
   It is a version with the slider at the bottom to scroll through many pages and it also has a black cover. (recommended)